-- Among the most widespread business problems that may come in the way of successful project portfolio management are poor visibility into project-related data, productivity gaps due to insufficient task automation, collaboration and communication issues, and suboptimal project selection.
+- Among the most widespread business problems that may come in the way of successful project portfolio management are poor visibility, productivity gaps, collaboration and communication issues, and suboptimal project selection.

-- Most of those pain points can be eradicated by a Project Management Office with the support of an industry-grade PPM software tool.
+- Most of those pain points can be eradicated by a PMO and supported by an industry-grade PPM software tool.

 Project Managers and at fortiori PMOs can be described as problem solvers.
 As a matter of fact, Project Management Offices or similar project coordination structures are often created to solve specific pain points and issues.